d43pan/simplygo/README.md

 # Installing
 ## Run dockerized and simply  (start here)
-* Build and run your simplygo server: `docker build -t simplygo . && docker run --rm -p 8000:80 -v $(pwd)/db:/var/www/html/db simplygo`
+* Build and run your simplygo server: `docker build -t simplygo . && docker run -p 8000:80 --name simplygo_server simplygo`
 * Visit `localhost:8000`
 * Your database will persist at `$(pwd)/db`.
 Feel free to delete or modify as you need.
 Feel free to change this if you'd like it stored elsewhere.